r-token/ryantoken.com-v3-svelte/src/routes/blog/joining-storyboard.md

 While I did sincerely enjoy my time with ConocoPhillips, I couldn't be more excited to begin this new adventure.

-And if your company wants to get started with a private podcast, <a href="mailto:admin@trystoryboard.com" target="_blank">get in touch</a>!
+And if your company wants to get started with a private podcast, <a href="mailto:admin@trystoryboard.com" target="_blank" rel="noreferrer">get in touch</a>!